 Either way, the time-savings are well worth it.

 Read more on the best global trackers .

 The big win

-For my money, the best thing about the Vanguard LifeStrategy funds is that they minimise the input of hot-headed humans.
+For my money, the best thing about the Vanguard LifeStrategy funds is the convenience at low-cost.

 Take it steady,